arangodb/arangodb/README_maintainers.md

 curl "http://localhost:8529/_admin/status?memory=true" > heap.dump
 ```

-You can analyse such a heap dump with the `jeprof` tool, either by
+You can analyze such a heap dump with the `jeprof` tool, either by
 inspecting a single dump like this:

 ```